Mr. Bershteyn’s recent antitrust litigation representations include:

 Earlier in his career, Mr. Bershteyn served as a law clerk to Justice David H. Souter on the U.S. Supreme Court and Judge José A. Cabranes on the U.S. Court of Appeals for the Second Circuit.
 He also is a recipient of the Paul and Daisy Soros Fellowship for New Americans.

-Mr. Bershteyn also serves as the chair of the advisory board of the Institute for Policy Integrity at New York University Law School, as a board member of PeerForward and as a member of The American Law Institute.
-Mr. Bershteyn serves on the Firm’s Hiring and Ethics committees.
-He has been named to Chambers USA, The Legal 500 U.S. and was named as a 2015 Rising Star by the New York Law Journal.
+Mr. Bershteyn also serves as the chair of the advisory board of the Institute for Policy Integrity at New York University Law School, as a board member of PeerForward and Volunteers of Legal Service, as a member of The American Law Institute and as a trustee of the U.S. Supreme Court Historical Society.
+Mr. Bershteyn serves on the firm’s Diversity, Ethics, Hiring and Pro Bono committees.
+He has been named to Chambers USA, The Legal 500 U.S. and previously named as a Rising Star by the New York Law Journal.